isg-software/progresspie/README.md

 * In default mode (value is content of element and SVG gets prepended (or appended) to this content) a dynamic value update is usually achieved by:
 	* overwriting the content with a new value (effectively removing a previously rendered pie) and
-	* re-calling the plugin to render any missing pies (option `update: false`).
+	* re-calling the plug-in to render any missing pies (option `update: false`).
 * In attribute value mode (the number is not visible but present as an attribute to the element whose content usually—but not necessarily—consists only of the pie), an update is best achieved by:
 	* overwriting the value attribute and
-	* re-calling the plugin with option `update: true`.
+	* re-calling the plug-in with option `update: true`.

 #### Overwriting default options

-* You may insert a JavaScript code executed immediately when loading the document (but only after loading the jQuery-Plugin) that modifies the `$.fn.progressPie.defaults` object by either overwriting a property with a new default value other than that described above or by introducing a new property with a default value for an option that is normally undefined by default.
+* You may insert a JavaScript code executed immediately when loading the document (but only after loading the jQuery plug-in) that modifies the `$.fn.progressPie.defaults` object by either overwriting a property with a new default value other than that described above or by introducing a new property with a default value for an option that is normally undefined by default.
 * The default color for progresspies (`#888`) is defined in the property `color` of the default Mode enum constant: `$.fn.progressPie.Mode.GREY.color`.
 This is a string property and may be overwritten with any valid color code in order to set a different default color for the default mode (`GREY`).
 * Similarly, the default colors for modes `COLOR`, `GREEN` and `RED` are stored in properties of the Mode enum values:
 	* `$.fn.progressPie.Mode.RED.value` is a number between 0 and 255 (inclusive), i.e. a byte, defaulting to 200.